hannesbarbez/BarbezDotEu.License/README.md

 | ---- | ---- | ----------- |
 | key | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The key to verify. |

+# Mild disclaimer
+The code in this repository was written for and used within a variety of Barbez.eu apps distributed via Amazon.com in the late 2010's.

+If you're looking for a license key generator that is "uncrackable", this is one is not for you.
+You can however consider using it as a base for your own license key generator, perhaps.

 ## Author
 www.barbez.eu